 Rotherham Child and Adolescent Mental Health Service (CAMHS) offers a range of psychological therapies for children aged 5-18 years old and their families.
 Referrals for therapy are made following an assessment by other CAMHS staff and discussion with the child/young person and their family.
 Unfortunately, there is a waiting list but families will be supported by other staff within CAMHS/other agencies whilst they are waiting.
 There are also some online resources in the ‘Useful Links’ section of this website that may be helpful.

 A therapy developed to help people with issues of shame and self-criticism.
 It helps people to learn how to experience kindness and acceptance towards themselves and others, and to feel safe and capable in a world that can seem overwhelming.
-CFT is a good approach to working with trauma, anger, worry, pain and depression, particularly where shame or self-criticism is present.
+Compassion Focussed Therapy is a good approach to working with trauma, anger, worry, pain and depression, particularly where shame or self-criticism is present.

 A therapy that supports a child or family to work on their difficulties by learning about the connections between thoughts, behaviours and physical/body responses and the impact these can have on feelings.